 What we don’t: Minimal insulation.

 Over the years, we’ve brought our Nalgene on countless hikes, deep into the backcountry, and even toted it up long multi-pitch climbs on our harness without any major issues (apart from the expected nicks and scuff marks).
 The only major drawback is the lack of insulation, which makes it less appealing than the Hydro Flask above for those who prefer to sip on ice-cold or piping-hot beverages throughout the day (you can purchase an insulated sleeve separately).
 But for the price, you’d be hard-pressed to find a more versatile or long-lasting water bottle.
-For those focused on shaving weight, Nalgene also offers an Ultralite version that checks in at just 3.5 ounces but is less durable.
-And their new Sustain series incorporates recycled plastic from single-use bottles for a few dollars more (and also includes a smaller, 16-oz. option).
+For those focused on shaving weight, Nalgene also offers an Ultralite version that checks in at just 3.8 ounces but is less durable.
+And their newer Sustain series incorporates recycled plastic from single-use bottles for around the same price.

 See the Nalgene Wide Mouth

 What we like: Feathery light and highly packable—perfect for stuffing into a pack.

 What we don’t: Flexible shape often requires two hands for drinking and pouring.